shionhonda/hippocampus-garden/content/blog/pandas_query/index.md

 <br/>

 ## query Method
 Pandas has `query` method, which is easier to read and write than Boolean indexing.
-This method allows you to specify querying conditions in a SQL-like manner.
+This method allows you to specify querying conditions in an SQL-like manner.

 ```python
 df.query('2 < tip < 3 and day in ["Sat", "Sun"]')